qafedev/forms-conversion-documentation/enter_query_mode.md

 As a listener, we define a type "onkeydown" which handles keyboard in-put.
 In the listener parameter, we define what key we are talking about.
 F7 in this case.

-You will notice this pattern will be the same for most coming events.
+You'll notice this pattern will be the same for most coming events.

 In the body (coming after the listeners section) we set the visibility of a component to true The component in this case being a panel (and all its child components).